Legionella Analysis Services

 Infection and Transmission

 Legionella causes the disease Legionellosis.
 The most common clinical types are the Legionnaire’s disease and the Pontiac fever.

 Disease transmission occurs mainly by inhalation of the infectious aerosols from workplace, hospitals or industrial settings.

 - Routine environmental monitoring.

-- Effective disinfecting methods that include chlorination, ozonation, use of ultra violet, heat-flush (heat shock) method and copper silver ion systems.
+- Effective disinfecting methods that include chlorination, ozonation, use of ultraviolet, heat-flush (heat shock) method and copper-silver ion systems.

 Water samples are the practical way to sample for Legionella.
-Legionella counts will be more accurate in water than air and testing will indicate the potential risk for exposure.
+Legionella counts will be more accurate in water than air and testing will indicate the potential risk of exposure.
 When sampling for Legionella always use a sterile container containing sodium thiosulfate.
 Samples should be kept cool and overnighted to the lab for analyses.
 Samples should be received at the laboratory no later than 72 hours from sampling.